automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Tuojiangosaurus.md

 # Tuojiangosaurus
-## Description: One of the most well-known Chinese stegosaurs.
+## One of the most well-known Chinese stegosaurs.